melaniewalsh/melaniewalsh.org/_pages/cv.md

 Conferences, Presentations, & Workshops
 ---
+“Large Language Models for Humanists: A Hands-On Introduction” AI, Creativity, & Humanities Research Cluster, University of Washington, with Maria Antoniak, 2023.

+“Poetic Authorship in the Digital Age: Rupi Kaur, Instagram, and Performing Authenticity in Public, American Studies Association Conference, Montreal, Canada, 2023.

+“Publisher-Platform Data Relationships," Exploring the Anti-Ownership Ebook Economy, Engelberg Center on Innovation Law & Policy, New York University (NYU)/ *Invited Panelist

+“David Foster Wallace Bros on Reddit,” Association for the Study of the Arts of the Present (ASAP), Seattle, WA, 2023.

+“Rupi Kaur and Reception Data," Association for the Study of the Arts of the Present (ASAP), Seattle, WA, 2023.

+“The Social Media Lives of Texts: Reception in the Age of the Internet," New Horizons in Digital Humanities & Cultural Data Science, University of Hong Kong (HKU), 2023. *Invited Talk

+“Not With a Bang But a Tweet," The Lucy Family Institute for Data & Society.
+Department of English, Notre Dame (virtual), 2023. *Invited Talk

+“Collections as Data: State of the Field and Future Directions," Collections as Data: Part to Whole, Mellon-funded initiative, Vancouver, Canada, 2023.

 “Toward a Critical Data Pedagogy: American Studies Perspectives in the Digital Humanities Classroom”, American Studies Association Conference, New Orleans, LA, November 2022

 “Online Readership and Perception of Genre Over Time,” Digital Humanities Conference, Virtual, 2022.

 “Computational Reception and Readership Studies,” The Society for the History of Authorship, Reading and Publishing (SHARP) Conference, Amsterdam, Netherlands, July 2022.

-“BERT for Humanists & Social Scientists:Applying Large Language Models to Social Media Data,” Tutorials at the 16th International AAAI Conference on Web and Social Media, Atlanta, GA, June 2021.
+“BERT for Humanists & Social Scientists: Applying Large Language Models to Social Media Data,” Tutorials at the 16th International AAAI Conference on Web and Social Media, Atlanta, GA, June 2021.

 “Multilingual NLP as Interface,” DARIAH Conference, September 2021.